Stability Analysis of a Bose-Einstein Condensate Trapped in a Generic Potential: Discussion

 \section{Discussion}

-In order to study the stability of the condensate when the shape of the trap varies, we have analyzed the stability conditions of a Bose--Einstein condensate trapped in a generic potential using dynamical systems.
+In order to study the stability of the condensate when the exponent of the trap varies, we have analyzed the stability conditions of a Bose--Einstein condensate in a spherical power law potential using techniques from dynamical systems.
+Also, we have confronted these results with the analysis of the corresponding condensed fraction, showing that both predictions are compatible.

-We observe that when the shape parameter $s$ grows, the system tends to be unstable, i.e., when the shape parameter fulfill the condition $s>2$.
+We observe that when the exponent $s$ grows, the system tends to be unstable, i.e., when the exponent fulfill the condition $s>2$.
 Basically, the perturbations deduced in the above sections are directly related to perturbations of the order parameter (see the system (\ref{per})), and consequently, related to fluctuations of the condensed state.
 This fact can be interpreted as follows: when $s$ grows, the number of particles in the ground state decreases and clearly the number of particles in the excited states increase.
-Also, the size of the cloud decreases.
+Also, the size of the cloud decreases as the exponent $s$ increases.
+Let us add, that according to our results the most stable scenarios for the condensate when a positive self--interaction parameter is assumed, are given for small enough values of the exponent $s$.